 The CSCN recommends that:

-the CRTC issue an order directing all TSPs (carriers and resellers) that perform LNP database queries to ensure that they are performing such LNP database queries on a Thousands-Block Pooling (TBP) ready LNP database no later than July 28, 2026
+the CRTC issue an order directing all TSPs (carriers and resellers) that perform LNP database queries for call routing to ensure that they are performing such LNP database queries on a Thousands-Block Pooling (TBP) ready LNP database no later than July 28, 2026.
+Should the Commission not wish to initiate an RFI regarding carriers’ readiness, a broad direction or reminder to all TSPs is considered the most appropriate approach.

-the CRTC issue a direction to the CNA directing it to deny issuing additional geographic number resources in pooled exchanges to any carrier that has not provided an affirmation in a prescribed form that affirms that they have performed sufficient production level testing to confirm that their:
+the CRTC issue a direction to the CNA directing it to deny issuing additional geographic number resources in pooled exchanges to any carrier that has not provided an affirmation in a prescribed form that affirms that they have performed sufficient production level testing prior to opening TBP in each Phase in accordance with the rollout plan to confirm that:

-processing of Local Number Portability (LNP) Telephone Number (TN) disconnect notifications (i.e., Snapbacks) operates correctly in a TBP environment such that double TN assignments can be avoided;
+the carriers processing of Local Number Portability (LNP) Telephone Number (TN) disconnect notifications (i.e., Snapbacks) operates correctly in a TBP environment such that double TN assignments can be avoided;

-intake into inventory of a contaminated Thousands-Block assigned by the CNA will avoid placing ported TNs into inventory, thereby causing double TN assignments; and
+the intake into inventory of a contaminated Thousands-Block assigned by the CNA will avoid placing ported TNs into inventory, thereby causing double TN assignments; and

-LNP database queries are performed on a database configured to receive Thousands-Block records.
+LNP database queries are performed on against database configured to receive Thousands-Block records.

 the CRTC issue a direction to the CNA directing it to refuse to accept the return of Thousands-Blocks in pooled Exchange Areas by any carrier that has not provided an affirmation in a prescribed form that affirms that they have performed sufficient production level testing to confirm that they have sufficient processes in place to return such blocks in accordance with the proposed Canadian Thousands-Block and CO Code Assignment Guideline.